FedEx needs to deliver on cost-cut plan as investor patience wanes -analysts

 "A period of execution will be key to luring investors back to the story despite the current valuation," Wells Fargo analyst Allison Poliniak-Cusic wrote in a note.

+However, it is not all doom and gloom for the company.
+Some analysts said FedEx had enough room to cut costs and pricing power was holding up, for now.

-"There is abundant evidence that there are excess costs at FedEx, which could be trimmed with proper management focus and execution," Credit Suisse analysts added.
+"There is abundant evidence that there are excess costs at FedEx, which could be trimmed with proper management focus and execution," Credit Suisse analysts said.

 (Reporting by Kannaki Deka in Bengaluru; Editing by Anil D'Silva)